CoolDude2349/schoolsgood/README.md

 Hi.
 Does not use files anymore.
 Just click the link and have fun!
 Also, you can view it offline.
-Singleplication may not work tho while online.
+Singleplication may not work tho

 So this is mainly recommended for offline viewing.